LANGUAGE GROUP: Yolngu

 COMMUNITY: Gangan, NT

-Bulthirrirri is an emerging artist from east Arnhem Land.
+Bulthirrirri is an emerging artist from east Arnhem Land in the Far north of Australia.
 Her moiety is Yirritja.
 She is from the Dhalwangu clan and her homeland is Gangan.
-The Gangan community is situated in a remote inland river about 200kms from Yirrkala, NT.
+The Gangan community is situated in a remote inland river about 200kms from Yirrkala, Northern Territory.

 Her grandfather was Yanggarriny, a great Dhalwangu clan leader and artist who was a painter of the Yirrkala Church Panels, and winner of the best bark prize in the Telstra NATSIA award in 1997.
 Her father by Yolngu law is the great painter and sculptor Nawurapu Wunungmurra (recently deceased).